Michelle Troconis found guilty in disappearance of Connecticut mother Jennifer Dulos

 STAMFORD, Conn. -- Michelle Troconis was convicted on all counts Friday in the murder of Jennifer Dulos, nearly five years after the Connecticut mother of five went missing.

-The jury found Troconis guilty of conspiracy to commit murder, evidence tampering and hindering prosecution.
+The jury of three men and three women found Troconis guilty of conspiracy to commit murder, evidence tampering and hindering prosecution.

+As CBS New York's Tony Aiello reported from the courthouse, jurors notified the judge around 10:50 a.m. they had reached a verdict.

+Troconis hung her head and started to sob, as her parents and sisters sat directly behind her in the courtroom.
+As soon as the final verdict was read, she dropped into her chair and put her head down on the table.

 Fotis Dulos was charged with murder in the case but later died by suicide.